Sustainable Construction Technology

 This is for you if...

-You want to develop professional and technical skills ready for a career in the construction industry
+You want to develop professional and technical skills ready for a career in the built environment

 All about the course

-Both full-time and part-time students complete the same modules.
-Full-time students will complete all six in just eight months of study.
-Part-time students will study three modules per year as they spread their learning across two academic years.
+Both full-time and part-time students complete the same modules, with full-time students undertaking all six in their year of study, whilst the part-time students complete 3 modules per year during their two years of study.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.